Domains and Classifying Topoi: Open propositions and the dominance property

 \begin{remark}[Examples of propositionally stable theories] $\mbb M$ of bounded meet-semi-lattices, $\mbb D$ of bounded distributive lattices, $\mbb H$ of Heyting algebras, and $\mbb B$ of Boolean algebras are all examples of propositionally stable theories.
 In fact, all finitary quotients of $\mbb H$ or $\mbb B$ will again be propositionally stable.
 More generally, for any propositionally stable theory $\T$ and any $\T$-model $D$, the theory of $D$-algebras will again be so, because quotients of $D$-algebras are computed the same as quotients of models of $\T$. \end{remark}

 \begin{remark}[The theory of $\sigma$-frames] A $\sigma$-frame $A$ is a lattice with finite meets and countable joins satisfying the distributivity axiom

 for any $a$ in $A$ and $b \colon \N \to A$.
 We can axiomatise $\sigma$-frames as an \emph{infinitary} algebraic theory $\mbb S$, extending the theory of bounded meet-semi-lattices with a constant $0$ and a function symbol $\bigvee$ with \emph{countable} arity.
 (Such an axiomatisation can be found e.g.\ in \citet[Exa.~3.26]{adamek1994locally}.)
-It is easy to see that $\mbb S$ is propositional.
+It is easy to see that $\mbb S$ is propositionally stable.

 A notable fact about $\sigma$-frames is that their finitary behaviours are exactly the same as bounded distributive lattices, in the sense that for any $\sigma$-frame $A$, the finitely presented $\sigma$-frame $A[n]/R$ coincides with the finitely presented \emph{bounded distributive lattice} $A[n]/R$.
 Thus, there will be no difference between working with $\sigma$-frames or bounded distributive lattice when we work with finitely presented $\I$-algebras.
-The salience of countable joins will emerge only in \Cref{sec:infdomain} when we prove chain completeness of $\I$. \end{remark}
+The salience of countable joins will emerge only in \zcref{sec:infdomain} when we prove chain completeness of $\I$. \end{remark}

 \begin{remark}[Propositionally op-stable theories] There is an evident ``opposite'' notion of being propositionally stable, which requires $\T$ to extend the theory of bounded join-semi-lattices and the quotient $A/a = 0$ for any $a:A$ is computed by ${a \vee -} \colon A \surj a/A$.
 Every propositionally stable theory corresponds to a propositionally op-stable theory by dualising: The theories of join-semi-lattices and coHeyting algebras are propositionally op-stable; Boolean algebras and distributive lattices dualise to themselves; the theory of $\sigma$-frames is also propositionally op-stable. \end{remark}